palomalvrz/Kaggle-Mushroom-Classification/README.md

-## Conclusions
+## Conclusion

-- **Odor** is the most important predictor of mushroom class (especially foul odor for poisonous)
-- **Gill-size** and **stalk-surface-above-ring** also contribute significantly
-- Random Forests perform very well on this structured categorical data
+The Random Forest model performed very well on this structured categorical dataset, achieving perfect accuracy and F1-scores.
+This high performance is due to the highly predictive features, making the classification task relatively straightforward for most models.
+Odor is the most important predictor of mushroom class, especially foul odor for poisonous mushrooms, while gill-size and stalk-surface-above-ring also contribute significantly.
+The strength of these key features provides a clear separation of class, minimizing the risk of overfitting despite the model's perfect scores.

 ## Future Work

+- Test the model with more diverse or complex mushroom datasets
 - Try other models like Gradient Boosted Trees or SVM
 - Create a more interpretable tree plot
-- Test with other mushroom datasets

 ## How to Reproduce Results
 1. Clone this repository.
-1. Download CSV mushroom file from kaggle (https://www.kaggle.com/datasets/uciml/mushroom-classification/data) and ensure its in the same directory as the notebooks.
+1. Download [CSV mushroom file from kaggle](https://www.kaggle.com/datasets/uciml/mushroom-classification/data) and ensure its in the same directory as the notebooks.
 2. Run `EDA_visualizations.ipynb` for exploratory data analysis and visualizations.
 3. Run `preprocessing_train.ipynb` to preprocess data, train the model, and evaluate performance.